gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 ## If you want to use `pyspark` instead of Zeppelin

-This workshop is written for Zeppelin, if you want to use `pyspark` instead, you have to add additional configuration settings to the init script
+This workshop can be done with either Zeppelin or Jupyter, but to use Jupyter, you have to extend the Spark context with additional configuration settings in the init script

 ```python
 import os